 “Professional” shots might not be your best ones.
 You don’t get to explain that the budget was low, time was running out, the director forced stupid acting choices, the rigger was incompetent, the art director had no taste, etc. If professional shots suck, don’t use them, it doesn’t matter that they aired on TV or whatever.

 (Especially for CG animators:) Unless you are very talented, don’t show still-drawings or sketches.
 There are probably a lot of amazing drawing talents already employed, who you don’t want to be in competition with.
 You are applying as an animator, and if you do drawing exercises, life studies etc. they can see that in your animation.
+If you ARE very skilled at drawing, a few still frames to show an additional resource you bring to the table is a good idea.

 Don’t add music – emphasis on the words “add” and “music”.
 During a casting of hundreds of reels, continuous music is just distracting and annoying.
 They might just cut the sound off immediately, and when your acting scenes come up, they don’t find the remote quick enough to hear the dialogue.
 However, it is nice to have the original soundtrack from a shot (which all real projects will eventually have anyway), and for your animation tests, it might be nice to add little sound effects.
 What is a continuous music track supposed to say anyway?
 That all your different animations follow the same beat and are just one big blend?
 Nah!